abirahmad/abirahmad/README.md

 ### 👋 About Me

-I am full stack develop, I build efficient laravel beckend web apps and with clean react or next js frontend, and the server management that holds it all together.
+I am full stack developer, I build efficient laravel beckend web apps and with clean react or next js frontend, and the server management that holds it all together.
 Now I am concetrating my focus on AI development, Agentic AI development.

 ---